uservoice/uservoice-android-sdk/README.md

 * Select the project you wish to add UserVoice to
   * Open project properties -> Android -> Library -> Add...
   * Select the UserVoiceSDK project as a library
-* Obtain an API key from your UserVoice admin console
-  * Admin console -> Settings -> Channels -> API
-  * A regular API key pair is fine.
-You don't need a special Android key.
-  * Set it as untrusted.
 * Add the following code to initialize the UserVoice SDK
   * Do this either in Application.onCreate or your root Activity.onCreate
   * We strongly recommend you do this on app launch so that UserVoice can provide accurate analytics.